rgambord/c99-doc/doc/sections/7/8/1/index.rst

 .. _9899_7.8.1p6:

+.. container:: snum

+   :ref:`6 <9899_7.8.1p6>`

-:ref:`6 <9899_7.8.1p6>` For each type that the implementation provides in :ref:`\<stdint.h> <9899_7.18>`, the corresponding fprintf macros shall be defined and the corresponding fscanf macros shall be defined unless the implementation does not have a suitable fscanf length modifier for the type.
+For each type that the implementation provides in :ref:`\<stdint.h> <9899_7.18>`, the corresponding fprintf macros shall be defined and the corresponding fscanf macros shall be defined unless the implementation does not have a suitable fscanf length modifier for the type.

 .. _9899_7.8.1p7:

+.. container:: snum

-:ref:`7 <9899_7.8.1p7>` EXAMPLE
+   :ref:`7 <9899_7.8.1p7>`

+EXAMPLE

 ::